ibm-cloud-docs/AnalyticsEngine/viewing-logs.md

 {: #viewing-logs-3}

 {{site.data.keyword.la_full_notm}} service allows you to view indexed logs, enable full-text search through all generated messages and query based on specific fields.
 Enabling the `log forwarding` feature forward the logs to {{site.data.keyword.la_full_notm}} service (in addition to **instance home**).
-Only the `spark driver ERROR logs` are forwarded by default.
+Only the `Spark Driver WARN logs` are forwarded by default.
 To change the behavior to include executor logs, enable it by modifying the payload in the log forwarding API.For more information, see [Forwarding logs to {{site.data.keyword.la_full_notm}}](/docs/AnalyticsEngine?topic=AnalyticsEngine-platform-logs)

 ## Changing the Spark Log Levels
 {: #viewing-logs-4}